Scaling Proxima's Virtual UX

 Prototyping & Testing

-I iterated designs across all screen sizes, extensively testing realtor and buyer experiences.
-Large-screen testing in live showrooms uncovered challenges related to text scaling and resolution fidelity, prompting substantial layout improvements.
+I iterated designs across all screen sizes, testing realtor and buyer experiences throughout.
+Large-screen testing in live showrooms uncovered problems a desk never would have: text scaling and resolution fidelity at viewing distances of several metres, prompting substantial layout changes.

 Results & Impact